 Tip

-delivery, a standard custom takes about 5โ7 working days.
-Larger figures (1000%) or especially detailed designs take longer.
-If you're thinking of commissioning one, the earlier you reach out, the better.
+Choosing a plain or single-colour factory Bearbrick as your base makes the whole process smoother and faster.
+For delivery, a standard custom commission takes about 5β7 working days, while larger figures (1000%) or especially detailed designs will need a bit more time.
+If you're thinking of commissioning one, the earlier you reach out to us, the better!

 04 - priming